X

 Confirmation is the Sacrament that completes our initiation into the Catholic Church and strengthens us through the power of the Holy Spirit.
 This strength helps us to be a disciple in the world and to become a more active member of the Church.

 To register for Confirmation teens and parents are invited to an Orientation/Registration Session.
 It is important that both parent and teen are present.
-Orientation dates for 2023-2024 are Thursday, August 10 at 5:30 PM OR Monday, August 21, at 7:00 PM.
+Orientation dates for 2025-2026 are Sunday, September 14 at 12:30 PM OR Sunday, September 21, at 12:30 PM.

 Choosing a Confirmation Sponsor FAQs